 February 24 | Lawrence Joseph, Curriculum Vitae (poem)

-The Honorable Thomas More Donnelly serves as an Associate Judge of the Circuit Court of Cook County.
-He is assigned to the Law Division.
-Sworn in as a judge in 2000, he currently serves in the Law Division, Trial Section.
-He has tried over 300 jury trials.
-He currently sits on Illinois Judicial College Board of Trustees with a term expiring 2023 and serves as liaison to the Committee on Judicial Education.
+The Honorable Thomas More Donnelly serves as a Judge of the Circuit Court of Cook County.
+Sworn in as a judge in 2000, he currently serves in the Law Division, Commercial Calendar, and has tried over 300 jury trials.
+He currently sits on the Illinois Judicial College Board of Trustees with a term expiring 2023 and serves as liaison to the Committee on Judicial Education.
 From 2016 to 2019, he served as the inaugural chair of the Illinois Judicial College Board.
 Additionally, he serves on the faculty of the National Judicial College and teaches judges around the country.
 He served on the Illinois Supreme Court Commission on Pretrial Practices from its inception until its final report 2018-2020.
 The Illinois Supreme Court appointed him as one of two judicial representatives on the Statutory Court Fee Task Force and he served on the task force from its inception until its final report 2016-2019.
 He has taught at Loyola Law School for the past thirty years.
-While he has taught five different courses, he currently reaches Illinois Civil Procedure.
+While he has taught five different courses, he currently teaches Illinois Civil Procedure.
 He has taught or lectured at many other law schools: Marquette, University of Chicago, Washington & Lee, DePaul.
 He teaches widely with bar associations and other groups.